NathanHM/maedras-vault/content/Characters/Known Enemies/Lord Farquad.md

 - Farquad is drinking buddies with [[Vladimir Vladishkov]], [[Bilbo Frankenfert]] and [[Fizziwinkle]]
 - Farquad is said to be newly allergic to [[Lavender]]
 - Lord Farquad fought in [[The War]]
-- Farquad rides his horse, Starry, da
+- Farquad rides his horse, Starry, daily

 ---
 ## Involvement